sardariuss/carlson_protocol/README.md

  - the closer your vote is to the result of the vote at the time of unlock, the greater the reward.
 This incentivize user to vote "against the crowd", so that if they are right at the moment they vote but the crowd is wrong, if the tendency of the vote indeed changes over time, they will get rewarded more than the users who voted "with the crowd" and that now are wrong.

-## Protocol parameters
+## Canister arguments

 - `deposit_ledger`: the principal of the ICRC-1/ICRC-2 ledger used for the ballots (aims to be ckBTC)
 - `reward_ledger`: the principal of the ICRC-1/ICRC-2 ledger used for the rewards
-- `nominal_duration_per_sat`: used to deduce the initial locking duration from the amount of satoshis transfered with the vote.
-Aimed to be updated programmatically based on demand or modified by a DAO.
+- `parameters.nominal_lock_duration`: the duration of the lock for 1 satoshi
-- `decay_half_life`: used to compute the effect of other ballots on a given ballot to update the lock date, so that the shorter (resp. the longer) the timespan between the date of that ballot and the others, the more (resp. the less) time is added to the ballot's lock.
-Aimed to be modified by a DAO.
+- `parameters.hotness_half_life`: used to compute the effect of other ballots on a given ballot to update the lock date, so that the shorter (resp. the longer) the timespan between the date of that ballot and the others, the more (resp. the less) time is added to the ballot's lock.
-- `ballot_minimum_amount`: the minimum amount a voter has to lock in order to vote.
+- `parameters.ballot_min_amount`: the minimum amount a voter has to lock in order to vote.

 ## 🚧 Roadmap